-The latest malware statistics show that the Covid-19 pandemic continues to shape cybercrime in 2020.
-The rise in malware attacks during the pandemic can be attributed to an increased online dependency for people around the world.
+The latest malware statistics show that the COVID-19 pandemic continues to shape cybercrime in 2020.
+The rise in malware attacks during the pandemic can be attributed to people’s increased online dependency for people around the world.

-They are deploying Covid-19 themed phishing emails to trick users into downloading harmful programs.
+They are deploying COVID-19 themed phishing emails to trick users into downloading harmful programs.
 We have also seen malware disguised as contact tracing apps.

 As the number of Covid cases rises again in the US and across the world, individuals and businesses should be wary of rampant malware to go along with the spreading virus.

 To effectively defend against malware, you need to familiarize yourself with common malware threats.
 Short for malicious software, malware refers to any computer program designed to harm your computer.